Home Vancouver Monthly Calendar Vancouver Pride Festival

 REALLY GAY HISTORY TOURS

 Forbidden Vancouver is a locally-owned and operated walking tour company.
-They offer affordably-priced walking tours around downtown Vancouver, Gastown and Stanley Park on different days of the week.
+It offers affordably-priced walking tours around downtown Vancouver, Gastown and Stanley Park on different days of the week.

-On Sunday afternoons throughout most of the year they also offer their Really Gay History Tour which is a 2-hour guided journey around Vancouver’s West End.
+On Sunday afternoons throughout most of the year Forbidden Vancouver also offers its Really Gay History Tour which is a two-hour guided journey around Vancouver’s West End.

-On the tour you’ll learn about the city’s LGBTQ2+ community and its history (which includes bookstore bombings and police raids).
+On the tour you’ll learn about the city’s 2SLGBTQIA+ community and its history (which includes bookstore bombings and police raids).
 The experience includes visits to Robson Square, Granville Street and Davie Street Village.
 All are welcome!
-In 2022 they also had extra sessions of the tour on July 28th, July 29th, July 30th and August 1st.

 Click Really Gay History Tour for details about this specific tour, or see our article about Forbidden Vancouver Walking Tours to learn about the company and its other offerings.